Commissioning framework for mental health inpatient services

 2.2 Many mental health inpatient services across the country are delivering good care and outcomes.
 They show what is possible and achievable.

-2.3 However, while significant progress has been made, some part of the country still over rely on certain types of bed-based provision (including out of area placements) and the use of poor quality and outdated services (RCPsych, 2022; GIRFT, 2022).
+2.3 However, while significant progress has been made, some parts of the country still over rely on certain types of bed-based provision (including out of area placements) and the use of poor quality and outdated services (RCPsych, 2022; GIRFT, 2022).

 2.4 Recent high-profile quality failings in both NHS and independent sector hospitals have rightly sharpened the focus of providers, commissioners, and regulators on mental health inpatient provision (The Independent, 2022; Department of Health and Social Care, 2023; Samuel M, 2022).